codedealer/gooselique/README.md

 # Helpful bot built to crack down on automated behavior

-A Discord bot using the [sapphire framework][sapphire] written in TypeScript.
+A Discord bot using the [sapphire framework](https://github.com/sapphiredev/framework) written in TypeScript.

 While it has a "character", supporting /pet and /vanquish its main functionality is pretty universal focusing on auto moderation controlled by a simple config.